datalad/datalad-registry/README.md

 ### NEW Development setup

+#### Preface

+We fully test Datalad-Registry with Podman.
+Nevertheless, you should be able to launch a Datalad-Registry instance using Docker with little to no deviation from this guide.

 #### Prerequisites

   * [git](https://git-scm.com/downloads)
   * [git-annex](https://git-annex.branchable.com/install/)
   * [Podman](https://podman.io/docs/installation)

-Though we only test Datalad-Registry fully with Podman, you should be able to use Docker to launch a Datalad-Registry instance with little to no deviation from this guide.

 #### To run tests